Energy

 2 min

-More vigilance for oil companies
+More vigilance on oil companies

-In this context, the Spanish government continues its meetings with social and business agents to assess the impact of the measures implemented to address the price increases due to the war in the Middle East, but above all to assess whether they will be maintained.
+In this context, the Spanish government continues its meetings with social and business agents to assess the impact of the measures implemented to address the price increase due to the war in the Middle East, but above all to evaluate whether they will be maintained.
 It should be recalled that the royal decree in force with the measures expires on June 30 and includes aid for fuels, among other fiscal aid.

 This Monday, the Minister of Economy, Carlos Cuerpo, and the Minister for Ecological Transition, Sara Aagesen, met with gas and oil operators.
-In this meeting, the ministry led by Aagesen conveyed that the Spanish government will extend by a full year the obligation for oil companies to report weekly to the National Commission of Markets and Competition (CNMC) on the acquisition cost of oil products and the selling prices of fuels.
+In this meeting, the ministry headed by Aagesen conveyed that the Spanish government will extend for a full year the obligation for oil companies to report weekly to the National Commission of Markets and Competition (CNMC) on the acquisition cost of oil products and the selling prices of fuels.

 However, sources from the Ministry of Economy state that the package of measures "is fulfilling its objective of cushioning the impact [of the war] on inflation and the purchasing power" of families.